-This baked gnocchi recipe comes from the South of Italy.
+This delicious gnocchi bake comes from the South of Italy.
 Potato gnocchi cooked in a meaty tomato basil sauce under a blanket of melted mozzarella and Parmesan.
 Easy, comforting and satisfying!

 For another delicious but very different take on a gnocchi recipe, take a look at my Creamy Butternut Squash Gnocchi.